corrode/corrode.github.io/content/podcast/s02e08-season-finale/index.md

 - 26th of September
 - 3rd of October

+To learn more, [check out the office hours page](/office-hours) on our website.

 ### Links from the Episode (in order of appearance)

 - [The History of Rust - Steve Klabnik](https://youtu.be/79PSagCD_AY?si=oNH9u1HPQ9welYjZ)